 - A Cockapoo may develop skin problems: Cockapoos are highly sensitive to allergens and might suffer from skin allergies.
 When the dog comes into contact with allergens, it can result in skin irritation, itchiness, and dermatitis.

-- A Cockapoo may deal with dental problems: Teeth problems in Cockapoos can result from tartar accumulation, plaque build-up, or genetics.
+- A Cockapoo may deal with dental problems: Dental problems in Cockapoos can result from tartar accumulation, plaque build-up, or genetics.
 If left untreated, the bacteria can cause kidney, liver, and heart infections.

 - Hip Dysplasia: Hip dysplasia is a joint deformity and a genetic health problem.
 A Cockapoo with hip dysplasia can have painful hip joints as it continues growing.